Managing mental health and wellbeing

 Reduce your media consumption

-Staying up to date is good, but it’s important to give yourself a break from the news, especially when if it causes you to feel anxious or overwhelmed.
+Staying up to date is good, but it’s important to give yourself a break from the news and social media, especially when if it causes you to feel anxious, depressed, or overwhelmed.

 Try regular meditation